thainamhoang/adasite/index.md

 similar movies and then some outliers as seen from the graph below?
 We don’t really have nodes that act as bridges between clusters and sit at the intersections.
-In that case, let’s redefine the Medici effect in the movie industry a bit and say that the most successful movies will be <u>the ones that have taken ideas from many other movies and thus are connected to the biggest possible number of other nodes</u>.
+In that case, let’s redefine the Medici effect in the movie industry a bit and say that the most successful movies will be **the ones that have taken ideas from many other movies and thus are connected to the biggest possible number of other nodes**.
 You might already have guessed… degree of the node is exactly what we need.

 {% include theory/degree.html %}